Fragiski/Distributed-Auction-System/README.md

 - User.java: Models account data, trading statistics, seller/buyer counters, and reputation values.
 - Peer.java: Client-side driver running TCP control connections alongside an integrated UDP server/client implementing the Go-Back-N protocol.

-## Compilation and Running

-Requirements:
-JDK 8 or later.

-Compilation:
-Open a terminal in the project directory: javac *.java

-Start the Server:
-java AuctionServer

-Start Peer Instances:
-Open one or more separate terminal windows and run: java Peer

-Upon logging in, each peer automatically initializes a dedicated directory named Peer_[username] in the execution directory to store local auction items and received files.

 Academic Context
 Developed as a group project, coursework for the "Computer Networking" course, Academic Year 2025-26.